rerun-io/rerun/examples/python/gesture_detection/README.md

 # Overview

-Use the [MediaPipe](https://google.github.io/mediapipe/)  Gesture detection and Gesture landmark detection solutions to track hands and recognise gestures in images and videos.
+Use the [MediaPipe](https://google.github.io/mediapipe/)  Gesture detection and Gesture landmark detection solutions to track hands and recognize gestures in images and videos.

 Logging Details: